-- (i) upon the occurrence of a Mandatory Call Event; - (ii) during the first 5 minutes of each morning trading session or the first 5 minutes after trading commences for the first time on a trading day; - (iii) during a pre-opening session or a closing auction session (if applicable) or any other circumstances as may be prescribed by the Stock Exchange; - (iv) when the CBBCs are suspended from trading for any reason; - (v) if there occurs or exists any suspension of or limitation imposed on trading of options or futures contracts relating to the Index or if the Index level is not calculated or published as scheduled for any reason; - (vi) when there are no CBBCs available for market making activities.
+- (i) upon the occurrence of a Mandatory Call Event; - (ii) during the first 5 minutes of each morning trading session or the first 5 minutes after trading commences for the first time on a trading day; - (iii) during a pre-opening session or a closing auction session (if applicable) or any other circumstances as may be prescribed by the Stock Exchange; - (iv) when the CBBCs or the underlying Share are suspended from trading for any reason; - (v) when there are no CBBCs available for market making activities.
 In such event, the Liquidity Provider shall continue to provide bid prices.
-CBBCs held by us or any of our affiliates in a fiduciary or agency capacity are not CBBCs available for market making activities; - (vii) when there are operational and technical problems beyond the control of the Liquidity Provider hindering the ability of the Liquidity Provider to provide liquidity; - (viii) if the stock market experiences exceptional price movement and high volatility over a short period of time which materially affects the Liquidity Provider's ability to source a hedge or unwind an existing hedge; or - (ix) if the theoretical value of the CBBCs is less than HK\$0.01.
+CBBCs held by us or any of our affiliates in a fiduciary or agency capacity are not CBBCs available for market making activities; - (vi) when there are operational and technical problems beyond the control of the Liquidity Provider hindering the ability of the Liquidity Provider to provide liquidity; - (vii) if the underlying Shares or the stock market experiences exceptional price movement and high volatility over a short period of time which materially affects the Liquidity Provider's ability to source a hedge or unwind an existing hedge; or - (viii) if the theoretical value of the CBBCs is less than HK\$0.01.
 If the Liquidity Provider chooses to provide liquidity under this circumstance, both bid and ask prices will be made available.